sayitfast/MountWizzard3/docu/firststeps3.md

 based on one set.

 Area 2 shows the functions for refining the model.
-Like in the base model you have the possibility of using the an existing set of model points from Per's modelmaker (configured this file under [settings - area 3 - model points file](settings1.md)) just by pressing
+Like in the base model you have the possibility of using the an existing set of model points from Per's Modelmaker (configured this file under [settings - area 3 - model points file](settings1.md)) just by pressing
 "Show Refine Points".
 In Per's files base and refine points are stored in the same file.

 <b>"Grid points"</b> enables you to generate a grid of points equally distributed over the full azimuth and the given altitude (min/max) range.